 Unlike the Manchester Terrier, the Miniature Pinscher has a straight docked tail.
-Docking is a procedure where the dog’s tail is severed or the blood supply is cut off from the tail until it falls off or is amputated.
-The Manchester has a similar tail to an undocked Miniature Pinscher.
+Docking is a procedure that severs the dog’s tail.
+The Manchester and undocked Miniature Pinscher have similar tails.
 The tail is thin, straight, and curls upwards.
-The tail should never curl over the back like a Pomeranian.
+Also, the tail should never curl over the back like a Pomeranian.

-All in all these two breeds have many characteristics in common such as lifespan, historical uses, and energy levels.
-But the differences in their country of origin, ears, tails, and size set them apart from one another.
-Next time you see the more popular and well-known Miniature Pinscher running in the park, stop for a second to consider if the dog is actually a Manchester Terrier.
+All in all these two breeds have many similar characteristics like lifespan, historical uses, and energy levels.
+But the differences in their country of origin, ears, tails, and size set them apart.
+Next time you see a Miniature Pinscher running in the park, stop for a second to consider if the dog is actually a Manchester Terrier.
 Now you’ll know the difference!

 August 13, 2011